ecabot/azure-docs/articles/site-recovery/azure-to-azure-quickstart.md

 ## Clean up resources

-The VM in the primary region stops replicating when you disable replication for it:

-- The source replication settings are cleaned up automatically.
-- Site Recovery billing for the
-VM also stops.

-Stop replication as follows:
+To stop replication:

 1. Select the VM.
 2. In **Disaster recovery (preview)**, click **More**.
 3. Click **Disable Replication**.

    ![Disable replication](media/azure-to-azure-quickstart/disable2-replication.png)

+When replication is disabled, the VM will stop replicating to the target region.
+The source replication settings are automatically removed, and Site Recovery billing for the VM also stops.

 ## Next steps